U.S. denies delaying global climate deal

 Poor nations say they are already paying the price of climate change and want action now.

-Environment Minister Herman Rosa Chavez, said a tropical depression two months ago flooded 10 percent of El Salvador and caused losses of $840 million -- four percent of gross domestic product.
+Environment Minister Herman Rosa Chavez, said a tropical depression two months ago flooded 10 percent of El Salvador and caused losses of $840 million (533 million pounds) -- four percent of gross domestic product.

 "We went from being impacted by one extreme weather event per decade in the 1960s and 1970s, to nine in the last 10 years," he said.